23-MDDN342/project-1-parameterised-space-oliviafromnz/README.md

 README

-Moving the arcs upwards - have an issue with the colourlerp, only grabbbing two colours from array and then can only be seen in debug vciew zoomed out.
-Need to work on this.
+Have parked the arcs - not sure how to do this will play with the colour lerping soon.
+Decided to focus on the paintings and played with the grid example Phoebe showed us.
+Used this and then with the help of chatGPT I found a way to constrain the circle grid to the points of the rect.

+Still playing around with colours...

+Also changed the window colour to change blue hues however the looping on this needs adjusting to make it more smooth.